How to run or ruin a company in 140 characters

 "I'm interested in Indonesia and my investments, one of which has a serious litigation component to it, and in that respect I want to make sure people continue to focus on the situation," he told Reuters.

-Although announcing market moving news over Twitter has been allowed in the United States since last year, it is off limits in Britain, where it must first go though a regulated channel.
+Although announcing market moving news over Twitter has been allowed in the United States since last year, it is off limits in Britain, where it must first go through a regulated channel.

 But Twitter allows businesses to jump into a moving news story and respond to events immediately.